akmami/movie-rater-web/README.md

 The back-end code is deployed in Heroku and available [here](https://github.com/akmami/movie-rater-udemy)

+Also, the mobile application written in React Native is also added under the [MovieRaterMobile](https://github.com/akmami/movie-rater-web/tree/main/MovieRaterMobile) directory.

 ## Available Scripts

 In the project directory, you can run: